MicrosoftDocs/Azure-RMSDocs/Azure-RMSDocs/tutorial-migrating-to-ul.md

 Once you've planned you migration and considered how you will manage the differences in the clients, you're ready to activate unified labeling and migrate your labels.

-While you migrate, you can continue to use the AIP classic client and the policies in the Azure Information Protection blade in the Azure portal.
-The two clients can work side-by-side without any additional configuration.
+While you migrate, you can continue to use the AIP classic client and the policies in the Azure Information Protection area in the Azure portal.
+The two clients can work side by side without any additional configuration.

-1. Sign in to the [Azure portal](https://portal.azure.com) as a administrator with one of the following roles:
+1. Sign in to the [Azure portal](https://portal.azure.com) as an administrator with one of the following roles:

     - **Compliance administrator**
     - **Compliance data administrator**